Central vision becomes washed out and loses detail, and straight lines may appear wavy.

 There are two types of AMD:

 All AMD starts as the dry type.
+Some people (around 10%) go on to develop wet AMD.
 About 85% of people with AMD have only the dry type.
-Although only 15% of people have the wet type, 80 to 90% of the severe vision loss caused by AMD results from the wet type.
+Although relatively few people have the wet type, 80 to 90% of the severe vision loss caused by AMD results from the wet type.

 Dry AMD causes the tissues of the macula to thin as cells disappear.
 Accumulated waste products from the rods and cones may produce deposits in the retina (the transparent, light-sensitive structure at the back of the eye) called drusen (yellow spots).
 Both eyes may be affected simultaneously in the dry form.
 There appears to be no scarring or bleeding or other fluid leakage in the macula.

-Wet AMD results from dry AMD.
-Some people develop wet AMD when abnormal blood vessels grow in from the choroid (the layer of blood vessels that lies between the retina and the outer white layer of the eye called the sclera) under the macula and leak blood and fluid (hence the description as "wet").
+Wet AMD develops when abnormal blood vessels grow in from the choroid (the layer of blood vessels that lies between the retina and the outer white layer of the eye called the sclera) under the macula and leak blood and fluid (hence the description as "wet").
 Eventually, a mound of scar tissue develops under the macula.
 The wet form develops in one eye first but eventually may affect both eyes.

 In dry AMD, the loss of central vision occurs slowly and painlessly over years.
 People may have few or no symptoms but, when they do have symptoms, they often occur in both eyes.
 Objects may appear washed out, fine detail may be lost, and reading may become more difficult.
 As the disease progresses, central blind spots (scotomas) usually occur and can sometimes severely impair vision.
 Most people retain enough vision to read and drive.